rastersoft/SpecOS/readme.md

               signal bit is set here.
 The bit 6 has an special meaning: if it is 0, this task is fully paused and won't run (even if it receives a signal).
 If it is 1, it can run, depending on bit 6 of the signal mask.
 It is equivalent to SIGSTOP in UNIX.
               The bit 7 also has an special meaning: it is used to implement a round-robin scheme, so it must not be modified in the tasks.
      1 byte:  signal mask.
 This task will be wake up only when it receives any of the signals enabled in this mask
               bit 0: 50Hz signal
               bit 1: message received
-              bit 2: key pressed
               bit 6: run/wait signal.
 If it is 1, this task will run whenever it can; if it is 0, it will run only if it receives one of the signals enabled in this mask
+              bit 7: high priority.
+It it is 1, this task will be run as soon as possible (but if it is paused, will only be waked up if the right signal arrives).
+The priority will be given by the PID.
+                     A high priority task which waits for the 50Hz signal should not last for more than 20ms to avoid monopolizing the processor.
+                     An example of this tasks would be one to read keyboard and mouse.
      1 byte:  PID for this task.
 Used to identify it and its resources.
      X bytes: task's stack